kaustavbecs/TaxRefundStatusService/MLTrainingFlow.md

 The system continuously evaluates model performance using the `ModelPerformanceMetrics` table:

+- **Data Flow**:
+  - Prediction outcomes are collected from the online database
+  - Stored in the `PredictionOutcomes` table in the offline database
+  - Aggregated metrics are calculated and stored in the `ModelPerformance` table
+|
 - **Basic Metrics**:
   - Mean and median absolute error (days)
   - Accuracy within 3, 7, and 14 days